proxmox/ceph/ceph/doc/radosgw/pubsub-module.rst

 AMQP0.9.1 and Kafka endpoints.
 In this case, the events are pushed to an endpoint on top of storing them in Ceph.
 If events should only be pushed to an endpoint and do not need to be stored in Ceph, the `Bucket Notification`_ mechanism should be used instead of pubsub sync module.

 A user can create different topics.
-A topic entity is defined by its user and its name.
-A user can only manage its own topics, and can only subscribe to events published by buckets it owns.
+A topic entity is defined by its name and is per tenant.
+A user can only associate its topics (via notification configuration) with buckets it owns.

 In order to publish events for specific bucket a notification entity needs to be created.
 A notification can be created on a subset of event types, or for all event types (default).